 Instructions

-- Place the flour, sugar, baking powder, baking soda, and salt in a large bowl.
-Whisk until the ingredients are well mixed.
-Transfer the mix to an airtight container.
+- Combine the flour, sugar, baking powder, and salt in a large bowl.